By Request: Out of the Past — Sexual Harassment, Trouble at the Gloucester Stage Company

 Let us hope that today’s revelations will be taken more seriously than charges of sexual harassment and assault were back in 1993.

-Editor’s Note: Given today’s revelations concerning sexual harassment and assault in the entertainment industry, I have had a number of requests to make stories I wrote for The Boston Phoenix — published in the August 6, 1993 and August 13, 1993 issues — available.
+Editor’s Note: Given today’s revelations concerning sexual harassment and assault in the entertainment industry, I have had a number of requests to make stories I wrote for The Boston Phoenix — published in the issues of August 6 and August 13, 1993 — available.
 To my surprise, they could not be found in digital form.
 Below are transcriptions of the pieces, along with two sidebar articles.
 Let us hope that the lack of serious response (from all quarters) that greeted these reports will not be repeated.
 We need genuine change — now.
 I must add a deeply felt acknowledgment: thanks to my fellow Boston Phoenix critic Skip Ascheim for helping me research and edit both pieces.
 Also, here is a link to my recent response to the NYTimes article on accusations of Horovitz’s sexual harassment, then and now.

 — Bill Marx